 The cable is now ready for connection to your Pixhawk or APM Flight Controller.
 Note that the Shutter Pin (in this case the RED wire) will be on the SIGNAL side of the Auxiliary port while the WHITE/YELLOW wire will be on the GROUND side of the Auxiliary port.

-Step 2: Setting up your Pixhawk/APM flight controller to trigger your camera via the Shutter Release Cable
+Step 2: Setting up your Pixhawk/APM autopilot to trigger your camera via the Shutter Release Cable

-- Connect to your Flight Controller via Mission Planner either through direct USB connection or wireless telemetry link.
+- Connect to your Autopilot via Mission Planner either through direct USB connection or wireless telemetry link.

 - Connect your modified shutter release cable to AUX 1 on the Pixhawk